 - A. "PILOTING" is a keyword whose effect is the same as the constant ability: "You may play this unit as an upgrade on a friendly VEHICLE unit without a PILOT upgrade on it by paying cost Y instead of its printed cost," where Y is the cost in brackets following "PILOTING."

 Paying this cost follows all normal rules for paying costs, including accounting for any aspect penalties that modify this cost. - B. Each PILOTING ability on a unit is considered an independent ability.
-A unit can have multiple PILOTING abilities.

-- C. A card with PILOTING is considered an upgrade for the purpose of abilities that instruct a player to "play an upgrade."
-If a player is instructed to "play an upgrade," they may choose to play a unit with PILOTING as an upgrade using PILOTING.
+A unit can have multiple PILOTING abilities. - C. A card with PILOTING is considered an upgrade for the purpose of abilities that instruct a player to "play an upgrade."
+If a player is instructed to "play an upgrade" or "play a non-unit card," they may choose to play a unit with PILOTING as an upgrade using PILOTING.
 If a player is instructed to "play a unit," they cannot choose to play a unit with PILOTING as an upgrade (though they can play it as a unit).
-If a player is instructed to "play a card," they may play a unit with PILOTING as a unit or an upgrade. - D. Units with PILOTING are still considered units while in out-of-play zones.
-Abilities that interact specifically with upgrades in out-of-play zones (e.g. "Search your deck for an upgrade and draw it") do not interact with PILOTING units, except as indicated above.
+If a player is instructed to "play a card," they may play a unit with PILOTING as a unit or an upgrade.

+- D. Units with PILOTING are still considered units while in out-of-play zones.
+Abilities that interact specifically with upgrades in out-of-play zones (e.g. "Search your deck for an upgrade and draw it") do not interact with PILOTING units, except as indicated above. - 18.
+HIDDEN - A. "HIDDEN" is a keyword whose effect is the same as the constant ability: "This unit can't be attacked if it was played/deployed/created this phase." - B. If a unit has both HIDDEN and SENTINEL, it can be attacked, as abilities can't prevent units with SENTINEL from being attacked.